Year Round NH Team

 |Laurel Iselin, Lead Teacher|

 LAUREL ISELIN first came to Kroka for her 8th grade class trip.
 She has since participated in many advanced expeditions, including those in Canada and Ecuador.
 For her senior class project Laurel studied about traditional lodge building with Cree Natives in Canada and then guided Kroka students in the process of building our Cree lodge alongside Grandfather Ray Reitze.
 Laurel attended Waldorf School through grade twelve.
 She completed a year of study at Fosen Folk School in Norway and spent another year traveling by bicycle in South America.
 Laurel completed a foundation year in painting at Harlemville Free Columbia School in New York where she built yet another Cree lodge, and is now living in Acworth, NH.
 She is an incredible fiddle player who also enjoys circus arts and horses.
+Laurel is currently co-leading the 2014 NH-Ecuador Semester.

 OWEN CUNNANE, originally from Maine, has always been mesmerized by fire.
 He has lived by an active volcano in Hawaii and worked extinguishing forest fires in Maine and Canada.
 This spring, the flame of Kroka caught his eye and he now spends his days with fire more peacefully cooking and spending time with students and friends, and at night he can be found reading by candlelight.
 His passion for life and the outdoors is strong, and he shares this with all he meets.